-• FERC Audit of ISO-NE (PA16-6)
+FERC Audit of ISO-NE (PA16-6)

-The FERC's audit of ISO-NE docketed in this proceeding is on-going.
+On April 18, 2018, the report on the audit of ISO-NE docketed in this proceeding was finally approved.
 As previously reported, the FERC informed ISO-NE on November 24, 2015 that it would evaluate ISO-NE's compliance with: (1) the transmission provider obligations described in the Tariff, (2) Order 1000 as it relates to transmission planning and expansion, and interregional coordination, (3) accounting requirements of the Uniform System of Accounts under 18 C.F.R.
 Part 101, (4) financial reporting requirements under 18 C.F.R.
 Part 141; and (5) record retention requirements under 18 CFR Part 125.
-The FERC indicated that the audit will cover the July 10, 2013 period through the present.
+The audit covered the period from July 10, 2013 through June 30, 2017.
+In the audit report, the FERC "did not identify any findings of noncompliance that require ISO-NE corrective action at this time."
+Congratulations to ISO-NE.
+Reporting on this proceeding is now concluded.